axtend/axtend/tools/README.md

 Chain ID: `1280`

 You can obtain the RPC_PORT in the logs:
-`Starting a Collator for parachain 1000: 5Ec4AhPZk8STuex8Wsi9TwDtJQxKqzPJRCH7348Xtcs9vZLJ, Collator port : 34100 wsPort : 34102 rpcPort : 34101`
+`Starting a Collator for allychain 1000: 5Ec4AhPZk8STuex8Wsi9TwDtJQxKqzPJRCH7348Xtcs9vZLJ, Collator port : 34100 wsPort : 34102 rpcPort : 34101`

 Here `34101` is the rpcPort for the collator.